samerawada92/gitbookHelp/README.md

 ---
 description: >-
-  Details on TTG-SIM Trader Suite of applications for online broker-dealers describing its components, features and more.
+  Details on the TTG-SIM Trader Suite of applications for online broker-dealers describing its components, features and more.
 ---